dywisor/roverlay/doc/rst/usage.rst

 .. _STATS_DB_FILE:

 STATS_DB
-   Path to the stats database file.
-This has to be a round-robin database file (rrdtool). *roverlay* creates it if necessary.
+   Path to the stats database file. *roverlay* creates it if necessary.

-   Defaults to <not set>, which disable database writing.
+   Defaults to <not set>, which disables database writing.

-STATS_INTERVAL
-   Database update interval, which should be set to the expected timespan between running overlay creation, in seconds.
-Only meaningful when creating a new database file.
+.. _TEMPLATE_ROOT:

+TEMPLATE_ROOT
+   List of directories with templates for generating status reports.

+   */usr/share/roverlay/mako_templates* is automatically added to this list if roverlay has been installed.

+   This option is **required** for *roverlay-status*, but doesn't need to be set if roverlay has been installed.

+   Defaults to <not set>.

+.. _TEMPLATE_MODULE_DIR:

+TEMPLATE_MODULE_DIR
+   Directory for caching mako templates.

-   Defaults to 7200 (2 hours).
+   Defaults to CACHEDIR_/mako_templates.

 .. _DISTFILES: